 - 6 Questions to Answer in Your Workplace Giving Guidelines.
 Make sure employees know the workplace giving initiatives offered and how to get involved and determine eligibility with detailed workplace giving guidelines.
 Here’s what to include!

 - Smart Employee Matching Gift Examples to Learn From.
 Looking for even more examples of businesses with successful matching gift programs to gain additional inspiration?
-Check out these case studies and tips from Selflessly.
+Check out these case studies and tips.